gp16/ocv-lite/README.md

 ### 2.1.2 Sample commands
 Here is a list of some commands to give you an idea of what commands are about

-1. CmdLoad
+1. CmdImgLoad
-2. CmdSave
+2. CmdImgSave
-3. CmdFree
+3. CmdImgFree
-4. CmdCamCapture (TODO) (already implemented under a different name, CmdImgCapture)
+4. CmdImgCapture
-5. CmdFlip (TODO)
+5. CmdImgFlip
-6. CmdLoadCommand (TODO)

 ### 2.1.3 Images
-The engine also keeps track of the images it is working on.
-Each image is identified by a string, which we sometimes refer to as the image Id.
-To store an image in the engine memory, you need provide a unique Id for it.
-And when you need to access the same image again, you will need to just provide the same Id again.
+The images are used as matrices.The engine also keeps track of the matrices it is working on.
+Each MAT is identified by a string, which we sometimes refer to as the MAT_Id.
+To store a MAT in the engine memory, you need provide a unique Id for it.
+And when you need to access the same MAT again, you will need to just provide the same Id again.

 ### 2.1.4 Example
 Here is an example of how to use the API to load an image from disk, flip it,